copyl-sys/ternary-stack/README.md

 # 🌐 Copyleft Systems — Unified Ternary Computing Stack

-Welcome to the master repository for the **Copyleft Ternary Stack**, an experimental, AI-native computing ecosystem that spans kernel-level AI, a ternary virtual machine, a domain-specific ternary language, and GPU/3D acceleration.
+Welcome to the master repository for the **Copyleft Ternary Stack**, an experimental, AI-native computing ecosystem that spans kernel-level AI, a ternary virtual machine, a domain-specific ternary language, GPU/3D introspection, and symbolic entropy-aware packaging.
 This project aims to reclaim control of the full software stack—from entropy models to AI runtime.

 ---